xaro/bucket/README.md

 * Improve error reporting (easier with the git gem)
 * Add more commands
 * Shallow redirect commands to git / mercurial
+* Replace bitbucket api gem (it has too many dependencies and is not complete)

 ## Contributing